9elmaz9/folderify/README.md

-# Batch Folder Sorter

-**Batch Folder Sorter** is a lightweight desktop application designed to help users automatically organize large numbers of files into folders based on metadata stored in a CSV file.
+Batch Folder Sorter is a desktop application designed to automatically generate a correct folder structure for ingest workflows based on a CSV metadata file.
+The tool was created to work in combination with systems such as Instroomtool, where a consistent and validated folder structure is required before upload.

-The tool was created to remove the need for command-line usage or scripting and to make batch file restructuring accessible to non-technical users.

----
-## Purpose

-Batch Folder Sorter is intended for situations where files need to be prepared for ingest based on metadata rules defined in a CSV file.

-The application automatically creates the required folder structure and organizes files accordingly, without any manual intervention.

-This makes the tool especially suitable for ingest and archival workflows.

----
-## 🎯 What is this app for?

-This application is useful when you have:
-- A large folder containing many files
-- A CSV file with metadata that describes how those files should be grouped
-- The need to automatically create folder structures and move files accordingly

-Typical use cases include:
-- Archival and media workflows
-- Metadata-based file organization
-- Batch restructuring of exported datasets

----

-## 🧩 How it works (in simple terms)
+### How It Works

+The application takes a single folder containing files and a CSV file as input.
+The CSV acts as the authoritative source for the structure: the column `Mapnaam` defines which folders need to be created.

+Users do not create folders manually.
+During processing, the application:

 1. You select a **ROOT folder**
    → this is the folder that contains the files you want to sort